-Figure 3: Phototransd uction.
-A. The rod cell responds to light.
-Rhodopsin molecules in the outer-segme nt discs absorb photons, which leads to the closure cGMP-gated channels in the plasma membrane.
+Increases activity or concentration Decreases activity or concentration Figure 3: Phototransd uction.
+A. The rod cell responds to ligĥt.
+Rhodopsin molecules in the outer-segme nt discs absorb photons, which leads to the closure of cGMP-gated channels in the plasma membrane.
 This channel closure hyperpolariz es the membrane and reduces the rate of release of the neurotransm itter glutamate.
 B. 1.
 Cyclic GMP (cyclic guanosine 3'-5' monophosph ate) is produced by a guanylate cyclase (GC) and hydrolyzed by a phosphodiest erase (PDE).
-In the dark the phosphodiest erase activity is low, the

-cGMP Chemoreceptors (Smell and Taste) n is high, and the Sensory cGMP-gated channels are receptors that are allowing the designed influx of Na detect the and Ca2+.
-In presence of the light rhodopsin (R)chemicals in the is excited by air we breathe. absorption of substances a photon, the then we ingest and the activates fluids transducin (T), which in circulate through turn tissues are activates the our phosphodiest called erase; the chemoreceptors. cGMP level drops, the The most familiar
+In the dark the phosphodiest erase activity is low, the cGMP Chemoreceptors (Smell and Taste) concentratio n is high, and the Sensory cGMP-gated channels are receptors that are open. allowing the designed to influx of Na+ detect the and Ca2+.
+In presence of the light rhodopsin (R)chemicals in the is excited by air we breathe. absorption of substances a photon, the then we ingest and the activates fluids that transducin (T), which in circulate through turn tissues activates the our are phosphodiest called erase; the chemoreceptors. cGMP level drops, the the cell.

-these

-neurons

-olfactory sensory

-are

-(OSNs)

-membrane

-channels

-close, and

-Ca2+ enter

-membrane

-discs, and the soluble

-serves as a

-the plasma

-membrane.
-2. Calcium

-ions have a

-negative

-reaction

-cascade in

-in the

-less Na+ and

-To olfactory bulb sensory neuron Dendrite

-Figure 4: The olfactory epithelium contains sensory neurons interspersed with supporting cells as well as a basal layer of stem cells.
-Cilia extend from the dendrite of each neuron into the mucus lining the nasal cavity.
-An axon extends from the basal end of each neuron to the olfactory bulb.

-the cell.
 The embedded in the olfactory mucosa and the taste transduction receptor cells found in the taste buds on the tongue enzymes are all located in and elsewhere in the oral cavity.
-The OSNs are the internal ligand cGMP messenger to olfactory receptor G-proteins such that each OSN is feedback role the G-protein interacts with cyclase to increase cAMP phototransd

-uction.
-Stimulation of the until the olfactory receptor protein is phosphorylated until the olfactory receptor protein is phosphorylated by a kinase and bound to an arrestin-like protein so light leads to the closure of that the cAMP that was produced is hydrolyzed by the PDE.
+The OSNs are the internal endowed with olfactory cilia that extend into the membrane mucosa of the oral cavity and interact with airborne discs. and the soluble odorant molecules.
+The olfactory cilia of each OSN ligand cGMP express only one of the approximately 400 different serves as a messenger to olfactory receptor G-proteins such that each OSN is the plasma activated by a restricted set of odorant molecules.
+The membrane.
+2. Calcium olfactory sensory transduction cascade is quite ions have a similar to the phototransduction cascade except that negative feedback role the G-protein interacts with cyclase to increase cAMP in the rather than cGMP.
+The resultant depolarizing receptor reaction potential leads to the generation of action potentials cascade in phototransd along the axon of the OSN.
+As is the case in uction. phototransduction, the OSN receptor potential lasts Stimulation until the olfactory receptor protein is phosphorylated of the network by by a kinase and bound to an arrestin-like protein so light leads to the closure of that the cAMP that was produced is hydrolyzed by the PDE. cGMP-gated channels.

-cGMP-gated channels.
 This causes a drop in the intracellular concentratio n of Ca^{2+} .
-Because Ca2+ modulates the function of at least three components of the cascade-rho dopsin,
+Because Ca2+ modulates the function of at least three components of the cascade-rho dopsin, quanylyl cyclase, and the cGMP-gated channel-the drop in Ca2+ counteracts the excitation caused by light.
+C. Voltage response of a primate rod and cone to brief flashes of light of increasing intensity.
+Higher numbers on the traces indicate greater intensities of illumination (not all labeled).

-aopsin, guanylyl cyclase, and

-the cGMP-gated channel-the

-drop in Ca2+ counteracts

-the

-excitation

-caused by light.
-C.

-Voltage

-response of a primate rod

-and cone to brief flashes

-of light of increasing

-intensity.

-Higher numbers on

-the traces indicate

-greater

-intensities of

-illumination

-(not all traces are

-labeled).
 For dim flashes the response amplitude increases linearly with intensity.
-At high intensities the receptor saturates and remains hyperpolariz ed steadily for some time after the flash; this leads to the afterimages that we perceive after a bright flash.
+At high intensities the receptor saturates and remains hyperpolariz ed steadily for some time after the flash; this leads to the afterimages tȟat we perceive after a bright flash.
 Note that the response peaks earlier for brighter flashes and that cones respond faster than rods.